Skip to Content

 Property Description

-SSLClientCert The TLS/SSL client certificate store for SSL Client Authentication (2-way SSL).
+SSLClientCert Specifies the TLS/SSL client certificate store for SSL Client Authentication (2-way SSL).
+This property works in conjunction with other SSL-related properties to establish a secure connection.

-SSLServerCert The certificate to be accepted from the server when connecting using TLS/SSL.
+SSLServerCert Specifies the certificate to be accepted from the server when connecting using TLS/SSL.

 SSLClientCert

-The TLS/SSL client certificate store for SSL Client Authentication (2-way SSL).
+Specifies the TLS/SSL client certificate store for SSL Client Authentication (2-way SSL).
+This property works in conjunction with other SSL-related properties to establish a secure connection.

 Data Type